 I am going to walk you through 5 things on how to heal from a divorce you didn’t want.

-To heal from a divorce, you have to refocus on yourself and your solutions.
-Analyzing your ex will never bring you peace or joy.
-So perhaps you’ve become an expert on narcissism, addiction or infidelity but now it’s time to become an expert on YOU.
+Obsessing over your ex will never bring you peace or joy.
+You've likely become an expert on narcissism, addiction or infidelity, but now it's time to become an expert on YOU.